pixettonebboy/RescueFlash/README.md

     ```

     ##### I put in the repository two easy Python scripts for turning on and off the server (start_server.py AND stop_server.py)
-  (stop_server stops the server only if it's in background).

 *🔄 An alternative to the python script could be VS Code + Live Server*